When you lose your vision, you lose contact with things. When you lose your hearing, you lose contact with people. —Helen Keller

-Hearing Loss differs from most other afflictions in at least one important way.
+Hearing loss differs from most other afflictions in at least one important way.
 It is seldom characterized by pain or physical discomfort.
 If it were, hearing loss would be obvious.
 However, because it is usually a gradual, stealthy process, it can easily develop into a significant handicap before it commands attention.

 Hearing Loss?
 That’s the Question

 The problem is hearing loss that affects over 30 million Americans of all ages.
 Hearing loss can range from being very mild in nature, resulting in rarely hearing faint, high-pitched sounds or voices, to impairment that is so severe, very loud noises may go completely undetected.
+Take our quiz below to see if you have any signs of hearing loss.

 Early Detection and Help